-- 18. The Committee welcomes the State party's commitment, in its National Human Rights Action Plan 2016-2020, to a "people-centered development approach."
-However, the Committee is concerned by the State party's information that poverty remains broad and deep throughout ethnic autonomous areas.
-The Committee is concerned by poverty-related inequality, and by the lack of specific indicators of progress in the June 2016 assessment report on the National Human Rights Action Plan 2012-2015.
-It is concerned by the State party's information that poverty statistics disaggregated by ethnicity are not collected.
-The Committee is concerned at reports that in Hong Kong, China, the percentage of ethnic minorities living in poverty has risen in recent years, and that the poverty rates of South Asians overall and Pakistanis specifically are disproportionately high.
-The Committee is also concerned by reports estimating that in Macao, China, where large numbers of foreign migrant workers reside, the official poverty rate is greatly increased when factoring in the high cost of living (arts.
+- 18. The Committee welcomes the State party's commitment, in its National Human Rights Action Plan (2016-2020), to a "people-centred development approach".
+The Committee is however concerned by the information provided by the State party according to which poverty remains broad and deep throughout ethnic autonomous areas.
+The Committee is concerned by poverty-related inequality and by the lack of specific indicators of progress in the assessment report of June 2016 on the National Human Rights Action Plan (2012-2015).
+It is also concerned by the information provided by the State party according to which poverty statistics disaggregated by ethnicity are not collected.
+The Committee is further concerned at reports that, in Hong Kong, China, the percentage of ethnic minorities living in poverty has risen in recent years, and that the poverty rates of South Asians overall and Pakistanis specifically are disproportionately high.
+It is also concerned by reports according to which in Macao, China, where large numbers of foreign migrant workers reside, the actual incidence of poverty is much higher than the official rate when the high cost of living is taken into account (arts.
 2 and 5). - 19.
-The Committee encourages the State party to continue its poverty reduction programs and ensure the inclusion of human rights in its people-centered approach to development, leaving no one behind.
-The Committee recommends that the State party, including Hong Kong, China, and Macao, China, take further steps to eliminate ethnic economic disparities by, inter alia: - (a) Enhancing meaningful consultation with ethnic minority groups prior to and during poverty-alleviation projects; - (b) Expanding special measures to reduce high levels of poverty and related inequality among affected ethnic minorities; and - (c) Further strengthening basic infrastructure and public services in predominantly ethnic areas, including rural areas. - 20.
-The Committee requests that the State party, including Hong Kong, China, and Macao, China, provide in its next periodic report updated poverty rate statistics and other indicators, disaggregated by ethnic and national origin, revealing the enjoyment of economic, social and cultural rights, revealing the effectiveness of measures taken, including through the National Human Rights Action Plan 2016-2020.
+The Committee encourages the State party to continue its poverty reduction programmes and to ensure the inclusion of human rights in its people-centred approach to development, leaving no one behind.
+It recommends that the State party, including Hong Kong, China and Macao, China, take further steps to eliminate ethnic economic disparities by, inter alia: - (a) Enhancing meaningful consultation with ethnic minority groups prior to and during poverty alleviation projects; - (b) Expanding special measures to reduce high levels of poverty and related inequality among affected ethnic minorities; - (c) Further strengthening basic infrastructure and public services in predominantly ethnic areas, including rural areas. - 20.
+The Committee requests the State party, including Hong Kong, China and Macao, China, to provide in its next periodic report updated poverty rate statistics and other indicators, disaggregated by ethnic and national origin, revealing the enjoyment of economic, social and cultural rights and the effectiveness of measures taken, including under the National Human Rights Action Plan (2016-2020).